NCCN-protocol care · 96.9% 1-yr breast cancer survival · ArogyaSri, CGHS & cashless insurance accepted · Free second opinion

 WOMEN'S CANCER CARE · HYDERABAD

-• You can't self-diagnose — benign and cancerous lumps can feel alike, so the difference is settled by imaging, not by touch.
+• You can't self-diagnose — benign and cancerous lumps can feel alike; only imaging settles it.

-• Ultrasound is the decider — it tells a fluid cyst from a solid lump in seconds; a needle test confirms the rest.
+• Ultrasound is the decider — it tells a fluid cyst from a solid lump in seconds.

-• Free first consultation — a full 45-minute, woman-led, doctor-led consultation for all cancer patients — decisions for healing, not billing.
+• Free first consultation — a 45-minute, woman-led, doctor-led review of your lump.

 4.8 · 800+ Google reviews · 15,000+ patients treated